burjack/course-dbt/greenery/Project 2/project_2.md

     **Answer :**
     In every table that has a unique primary key I made tests for uniqueness and not_null.
 These tests are important to guarantee consistency, for example, make sure that clients or orders are not duplicated in the platform.

+ - **Question 2**: Did you find any “bad” data as you added and ran tests on your models?
+How did you go about either cleaning the data in the dbt model or adjusting your assumptions/tests?

+    **Answer :**
+    I didn't find nay “bad” in my models after adding the tests and running them.
+Since I found no “bad” data there was no need to review it.

 ## Part 3:

- - **Question 2**: Which products had their inventory change from week 1 to week 2?
+ - **Question 1**: Which products had their inventory change from week 1 to week 2?

     **Answer :**
     On the table below you can the products that had their inventory changed.
 In addition, the current inventory (INVENTORY) and how much it changed (INV_CHANGE) are also available.